mktung/the-pipe-strip/transcripts/transcript.md

 orchestra that, is up there over your head.
 The immense, enormous void is working all for one thing, to tell you one thing.
 Gas and rock and purity and, nothing.
 I will say this.
-When I see The Pipe Strip, and I mean every time I look at the lines, the colors, the shapes that make up the 3-panel comic, I see perfection.
+When I see The Pipe Strip, and I mean every time I look at the lines, the colors, the shapes that make up the three-panel comic, I see perfection.

 Do I find perfection in many things?
 Some things, I would say.
 Some things are perfect.
 And this is one of them.